rpellerin/dotfiles/README.md

 - In `Removable Drives and Media`, uncheck the 3 options about auto-mount and auto-browse.
 - In `Notifications`, log all notifications but not applications.
 - In `Mouse and Touchpad`, set the duration for `Disable touchpad while typing` to 0.4s.
-Also enable horizontal scrolling.
+Also enable horizontal scrolling and `Tap touchpad to click`.

 ## 16. Fine tune PulseAudio